Discover whose tribal lands you live on using the Native Land digital map - https://native-land.ca/

 The New York State Museum

-The New York State Museum, which explores and expresses New York State’s significant natural and cultural diversity, both past and present, features the ongoing exhibition Native Peoples of New York.
-Museum-goers can explore the cultural heritage of the first New Yorkers — from the Ice Age to the present — through dioramas, displays of artifacts and art, and a life-size reconstructed longhouse.
+The New York State Museum, which explores and expresses New York State’s significant natural and cultural diversity, both past and present, features the ongoing exhibition First Peoples.
+Indigenous people (Native Americans) have lived in what is now New York for at least 13,000 years.
+Learn about the long and continuous presence of Indigenous people, from the Ice Age to the present through contemporary artwork, dioramas, and archaeology artifacts, as well as a life-size reconstructed longhouse.